emma9000/Professional-Software-engineering-Class-P/Week3/yoobee_design.md

 Every student needs to join a class, attend the tests, and then receive grades for their performance.
 There must be classrooms in the college, and each classroom will be assigned to certain courses.
 A semester management system is also required, in which students are associated with a specific semester.
+Each teacher has a job position as their title, and they are associated with a specific class.

 ## Student